Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Several users have reported slow read speeds for Microsoft 365 backups.
 While the backups themselves run fast, recoveries can take a long time.

-• You will need to purchase an additional license to enable backups to offload to the cloud natively.
+• You will have to purchase an additional license to enable backups to offload to the cloud natively.

-Our Opinion on Dell EMC for Microsoft Office 365
+My personal opinion on Dell PowerProtect Data Manager for Microsoft Office 365

-Dell EMC offers great performance, efficiency, and scalability with at-rest encryption.
-The company claims to be able to generate up to 38% faster backups and 30% more logical capacity.
-Their Microsoft Office 365 backup solutions are easy to use and the platform is very effective in terms of use of capacity.
-However, reporting could be improved, and the solution costs are higher than for other M365 backup products.
+Dell offers excellent performance, efficiency, and scalability with at-rest encryption.
+The company claims to generate up to 38% faster backups and 30% more logical capacity.
+Their Microsoft Office 365 backup solutions are easy to use, and the platform is very effective in capacity use.
+However, reporting could be improved, and the solution costs are higher than other M365 backup products.

 acronis landing page

-Acronis Cyber Backup is a backup and recovery solution with many different features and dedicated Office 365 cloud backup support.
+Acronis Cyber Protect is a backup and recovery solution with many features and dedicated Office 365 cloud backup support.
 Aside from your regular backup and recovery features, Acronis offers ransomware protection via AI-based authenticity verification for backed-up files before they’re restored.
-There’s also a Cyber Backup management console that is web-based and can be accessed from basically anywhere.
-The solution itself is industry-targeted, focusing on healthcare, automotive, government, and energy industries, and is generally widely popular in these markets.
+There’s also a web-based Cyber Protect management console that can be accessed from anywhere.
+The solution is industry-targeted, focusing on healthcare, automotive, government, and energy industries, and is generally widely popular in these markets.

 Acronis Backup for Office 365 Features and Benefits: